 Articles (last six years):

-2010 Space, Kinship, and Mind.
+2010 author: Space, Kinship, and Mind.
 Behavioral and Brain Sciences, 33, 5: 382-383.

-2010 “Temporal Frames of Reference: A Conceptual Analysis and Empirical Evidence from English, German, and Tongan.”
-Journal of Cognition and Culture (with A. Bender and S. Beller, Freiburg University, Germany)
+2010 co-author: Temporal Frames of Reference: A Conceptual Analysis and Empirical Evidence from English, German, and Tongan.
+Journal of Cognition and Culture, 10, 3-4: 283-307. (with Bender, A., and S. Beller, Freiburg University, Germany).

-2008 “Metaphors in Tongan Linguistic Production about Social Relationships: ‘Ofa “Love” is Giving.”
+2008 author: “Metaphors in Tongan Linguistic Production about Social Relationships: ‘Ofa “Love” is Giving.”
 Anthropological Linguistics, 50, 2: 174-204.

-2008 “Familiar Space in Social Memory.”
+2008 author: “Familiar Space in Social Memory.”
 Structure and Dynamics, 3, 2: article 2.

-Book Chapters (last six years):
+Book Chapters (last six Years):

-2011 Types of Collective Representations: Cognition, Mental Architecture, and Cultural Knowledge.
+2011 author: Types of Collective Representations: Cognition, Mental Architecture, and Cultural Knowledge.
 In D. Kronenfeld, G. Bennardo, V. DeMunck, and M Fisher (Eds.)
 A Companion to Cognitive Anthropology pp. 82-101.
 Wiley-Blackwell Press. (with D. Kronenfeld)

-2011 A Foundational Cultural Model in Polynesia: Monarchy, Democracy, and The Architecture of the Mind.
+2011 author: A Foundational Cultural Model in Polynesia: Monarchy, Democracy, and The Architecture of the Mind.
 In D. Kronenfeld, G. Bennardo, V. DeMunck, and M Fisher (Eds.)
 A Companion to Cognitive Anthropology pp. 489-512.
 Wiley-Blackwell Press

 Book Reviews (last six years):